 How do you like these ideas?
 What would you add to our proposals?
 Which Eddystone feature excites you the most?
 Let us know in the comments section!

 If you’re still hungry for use cases, or want to know more about the ones above, join over 200 other inquiring marketers and entrepreneurs, and let’s talk during the upcoming webinar!
+We hope you got to know things you can do with Eddystone.

 Turn your workspace into a modern one with Kontakt.io spatial intelligence solutions.